tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Building a product / RCP application

-In order to build an RCP application, Tycho relies the product file used by PDE.
+In order to build an RCP application, Tycho relies on the product file used by PDE.
 The build of product is done using the \<eclipse-repository\>
 packaging type which requires a little bit more configuration than what we have seen so far since a product is usually made available as a p2